 Chicago-based Wrigley is a top global gum and confections maker, operating in 50 countries with a portfolio of more than 40 brands and two billion-dollar brands: Extra and Orbit.
 Other brands include Doublemint, Life Savers, Skittles, 5, and Starburst.
 Altoids, Juicy Fruit, and Wrigley's Spearmint are each more than 100-year-old brand names.
 It distributes products in more than 180 countries.

 Mars Symbioscience, with brands CocoaVia, Wisdom Panel, and Seramis, operates in three countries from its headquarters in Germantown, Maryland.
 The health and life sciences operation consists of Mars Botanical, Mars Veterinary, and Mars Plantcare.

 Five principles provide a foundation for Mars.
 Defining its culture and the way the company conducts business is quality, responsibility, mutuality, efficiency, and freedom.
 These principles, the company says, unite its geographies, languages, cultures, and generations.

-Mars generates more than $30 billion in net sales each year, thanks to its diverse revenue streams through its six business segments.
+Mars generates some $33 billion in net sales each year, thanks to its diverse revenue streams through its six business segments.